DavidLXu/DavidLXu.github.io/_pages/about.md

 For my master's program at Georgia tech, I took both ECE and CS courses with straight A scores.
 I took ECE classes like image processing, C++ programming, linear systems, random processes, etc. My CS classes include machine learning, deep learning, and robot intelligence.
 Multiple class projects laid a solid foundation for me to carry on my research in robotics.

 I came to Tianjin University for my master's thesis featuring the control and digital twin for parallel robotics.
+Finished a paper in Trans.
+Mechatronics that is still under review.
 Following the work of NVIDIA, I am currently doing digital twins of robotics in simulation environments working for further data-driven algorithms.

 Miscellaneous
 ===